GoogleWebComponents/google-chart/README.md

 ## Usage
-Usage is similar to the polymer 2 version of google-chart however you now have a wrapper to ensure that the custom elements are on the page before you are able to draw anything onto the canvas.
+Usage is similar to the polymer 2 version of google-chart however you now have a wrapper to ensure that the custom elements are on the page before (there might have been another reason but I forget) you are able to draw anything onto the canvas.
 See `http://127.0.0.1:8081/components/google-chart/demo/` after running `polymer serve`

 ```